danipindado/danipindado.github.io/_posts/2017-01-21-Garmin-ConnectIQ-pool-swim-app.md

 Feel free to use the comment section below to ask any questions.
 Remember that you don't need to create a Disqus account in order to comment: just write your comment, click on the "Name" field below, and the option "I'd rather post as a guest" will pop up.

-You can use the paypal donate button and the affiliate links on the site to support my developing activities.
-Thank you in advance!

 Happy swimming,
 Cheerio!